-Federal charges for white collar crime, firearm and weapon offenses, or drug crimes can carry extremely harsh mandatory minimum sentences if a person is convicted.
-In certain cases, it may be possible for an alleged offender to receive a sentence below the mandatory minimum term by providing helpful information to the prosecution.
+Federal charges for white-collar crime, firearm and weapon offenses, or drug crimes can carry extremely harsh mandatory minimum sentences if a person is convicted.
+In certain cases, it may be possible for Reducing a Federal Sentence below the mandatory minimum term by providing helpful information to the prosecution.
 This is referred to as “substantial assistance.”

 Dallas Federal Sentence Reduction Lawyer